flowr-analysis/flowr/wiki/Search API.md

     linkStyle 10 stroke:gray;
 ```

-(The analysis required _4.0 ms_ (including parse and normalize, using the [r-shell](https://github.com/flowr-analysis/flowr/wiki/Engines) engine) within the generation environment.
+(The analysis ran (including parse and normalize, using the [r-shell](https://github.com/flowr-analysis/flowr/wiki/Engines) engine) within the generation environment.
 No [signature database](https://github.com/flowr-analysis/flowr/wiki/Signature-Database) is mounted for these generated graphs, so `library()` calls attach no package exports; base-R names are still qualified via the generated base-package store (e.g. `acf` as `stats::acf`).)

 </details>

 This returns all references to the variable `x` in the code.
 However, the search API is not limited to simple variable references and can do much more.

 For example, let's have every definition of `x` in the code but the first one:

 ```ts
 Q.get({"name":"x"}).filter(VertexType.VariableDefinition).skip(1)
 ```

 <details style="color:gray"> <summary>Search Visualization</summary>

 ```mermaid
 flowchart LR
 0("<b>get</b>(filter: #123;#34;name#34;#58;#34;x#34;#125;)<br/>_generator_") --> 1["<b>filter</b>(filter: #34;vdef#34;)<br/>_transformer_"] --> 2["<b>skip</b>(count: 1)<br/>_transformer_"]
 ```

 In the code:

 ```r
 x <- x * x